 An exhibition of 100 of the drawings will be shown, in two hangs, at Norwich Castle Museum from 13th July 2019 - 12th Jan 2020.
-I have also written about my journeys along Norfolk’s rivers, a book of my travels will be available from July.
+I have also written about my journeys along Norfolk’s rivers, the book of my travels is available here, in my book shop.

 Pictures marked CASTLE will be available through East Anglia Art Fund from July 12th.
 For all enquiries please email Angela Dunn firstname.lastname@example.org

 For any of the other pictures; all enquiries to Philip Athill email@example.com Abbott and Holder Ltd

 All drawings are 28 x 38 cm.
 They are £875, framed.